-Mulch Prevents Weed Growth
+Weed Growth Prevention

-Mulch Improves Soil Insulation
+Better Soil Insulation

 With a thick layer of winter insulation, perennial plants that might otherwise have succumbed to a cold winter might survive.
 Most of the time, gardeners pile dry leaves or grass clippings around the bases of plants before Old Man Winter arrives.
 Professionally mulching can be even more effective and is certainly more aesthetically pleasing.

-Mulch Improves Soil Quality
+Improved Soil Quality

 Organic mulches improve the nutrient level of the soil as they degrade.
 Adding a layer of straw or hay, which runs about $85 per ton, will loosen heavy clay-type soils, making it easier for plants to thrive.
-In general, organic mulches cost between $30 to $150 per cubic yard, depending on the type.
+In general, organic mulches cost between $30 and $150 per cubic yard, depending on the type.

-Mulching: DIY vs. Hiring a Professional
+Mulch Installation: DIY vs. Hiring a Professional

 How to Save Money on Mulch

 Adding mulch to planted beds and gardens will save money on watering and save time spent pulling weeds, but many would also like to save money on the mulch itself.
-These tips will help you keep the project within budget.
+These tips will help keep the project within budget.